A Perfect Northern Croatia Road Trip Itinerary

 Spend a day at Plitvice Lakes National Park

-This place is MAGICAL!!
-Before I planned my first trip to Croatia, I had literally never heard of it, and while I’ve seen it get more attention in the travel community over the last few years, it’s still not massively well-known.
+Before I planned my first trip to Croatia, I had literally never heard of Plitvice (pleet-vee-chay), and while I’ve seen it get more attention in the travel community over the last few years, it’s still not massively well-known.
 My mom still raves about this place, it’s one of her favorite things we’ve done in all our travels together.

 You might also like: The Best Carry-On Suitcase I’ve Ever Had